 Those last few minutes of sleep before the alarm goes off are a treasured sanctuary where we hide in dreams before the reality of the world intrudes.
-Few dog owners appreciate their canine pals robbing them of those golden moments.
+Few dog owners appreciate it when their dog wakes up too early, robbing them of those golden moments.
 But some dogs seem to have an uncanny knack for anticipating the alarm by 15 or 20 minutes, and manage to routinely do just that.

 Of course, puppy owners expect to be awakened by their baby dogs – or they should.
 It’s unreasonable to think a young puppy can make it through the night without a potty break.
 Crated or otherwise appropriately confined, even an eight-week-old puppy will normally cry when his bowels and bladder need emptying, rather than soil his own bed.
 When this happens you must get up and take your pup out to poop and pee, and then immediately return him to his crate so he doesn’t learn to wake you up for a wee-hours play or cuddle session.